Malaysia Federal Route 201

 Federal Route 201, or Jalan Nibong-Jakar-Bukit Nangka, is a federal road in Kelantan, Malaysia.
 The route connects town of Bukit Bunga in the west and Kampung Nibong in the east.

 History

 In 2003, the highway was gazetted as Federal Route 201.

 Features

 At most sections, the Federal Route 201 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

-Major intersections
+Junction lists

-The entire route is in Kelantan, Malaysia.
+The entire route is located in Kelantan, Malaysia.